nonchip/nSST/rf_protocol.md

 # Protocol specs

-we'll use a custom protocol on top of UART (8bit+parity).
+we'll use a custom protocol on top of UART (8bit+parity, 300 baud initially, see below).

 ## Packet format